tud-hri/joan/docs/contributing-coding-standard.md

 ---
 ## General

-We follow the coding standard as outlined in [PEP8][pep8link].
+We follow the coding standard as outlined in [PEP8][pep8link], with one exception the maximum column length for code is increased to 160 since we all use 19:6 screens.
 To make your life a bit easier, use linters.
-We recommend `flake8` or `pylint`.
+We recommend `flake8` or `pylint`, or the build-in functionality of pycharm

 Use in editors:

 *  You can install these linters in Visual Studio Code, see their instructions [here][vscodelinterlink]
-* PyCharm also checks the code according to PEP8.
-Check [here][pycharmlinterlink] to set it up.
+*  PyCharm checks the code according to PEP8 automatically.
+To change the maximum line length to 160 follow these steps:

+    1. Click: file -> settings
+    2. In the navigation bar on the left go to: editor -> code style -> python
+    3. Open the line and wrapping tab
+    4. Change the first option (hard wrap) from 120 (default) to 160 and click oke

+!!!
+Note
+    To auto format your code in PyCharm use ctrl + alt + L

 [pep8link]: https://www.python.org/dev/peps/pep-0008/
 [vscodelinterlink]: https://code.visualstudio.com/docs/python/linting